hani17/chtq/README.md

-#a simple app under development

-###this app is planned to be simple article sharing platform like dev.to
+### this app is planned to be simple article sharing platform like dev.to

 it has login page and signup page